Classic Greek Tzatziki: A Simple & Delicious Recipe!

 Let’s learn how to make this easy recipe, with ingredients you will easily find in every corner of the world.
-It takes no time and it will be the perfect garnish for any meat dish you’re planning on serving.
+It takes no time, and it will be the perfect garnish for any meat dish you’re planning on serving.

 I don’t know about you, but tzatziki is one of those things I never want to be missing in my refrigerator.

-Basic Things you Need to Know about Tzatziki
+Basic Things You Need to Know about Tzatziki

 There are several legends surrounding the origins of tzatziki.
 Creamy, garlicky, packed with flavors, fresh, uniquely distinctive… that’s Greek tzatziki.

-The sauce made its way to the Ottoman Empire and the rest of the Middle East, as many other culinary traditions did, since Persians and Ottomans held strong commercial relations.
+Get the BookThe sauce made its way to the Ottoman Empire and the rest of the Middle East, as many other culinary traditions did, since Persians and Ottomans held strong commercial relations.

 Among the different peoples living under the rule of the Ottoman Empire, the Greeks embraced the taste of the dish, experimenting and recreating the original recipe, until all Indian traces were almost gone.
 Those were the early days of our beloved tzatziki.
+The word tzatziki comes from the Turkish word cacık, a local variation of tzatziki.

 Other Variations of Classic Greek Tzatziki

-As we just mentioned, the Turkish have their own version of the dip.
+As we just mentioned, the Turkish have their version of the dip.
 Cacık is a similar sauce that also incorporates sumac and fresh mint.
 It has a more liquid consistency, because it also has water in it, and it is served as a soup.

 Moving to the rest of the Balkans, you probably heard about tarator, a sauce similar to tzatziki which also includes walnuts and even chopped onions.
 In Croatia and Albania, it is a favorite sauce to have with grilled squid.